zopefoundation/Products.GenericSetup/docs/handlers.rst

    need this kind of adapter.

 import and export steps
-   Top level handlers that can be registered as import step or export step and call the body adapters.
-Maybe these will become obsolete for tools, but currently they are required.
+   Top level handlers can be registered to manage import steps and / or export steps and call the body adapters.

 If you use the base classes from :mod:`Products.GenericSetup.utils`, XML and node adapters are implemented in a very similar way.
 Both can mix in